tchajed/sys-verif-fa25/docs/syllabus.md

 Hand-in: submit to Canvas.
 See more details in the [assignment setup](./assignments/setup) page.

+## Office hours

+I'll hold office hours twice a week, using my office, CS 7361.
+Office hours are time I've blocked off for you, so please use them!
+You can stop by and ask whatever you want, including but not limited to:

+1. Help with a Coq programming assignment
+2. A conceptual question about the lecture material
+3. A question about something beyond the lecture
+4. Advice on anything communication related

+I encourage all of you to stop by office hours just to introduce yourself and say hi during the first two weeks of the semester.

 ## Collaboration

 You can work on assignments and the final project in groups of up to two.
 Both of you should submit, but it's okay if the submissions are identical.
 Please clearly state who you worked with by putting your partner's name in a comment at the top of each file you modify.